 The EYFS framework involves seven areas of learning : Maths, Literacy, Physical development, Personal and Social Development, Communication, Understanding of the World and Expressive art and design.
 Each of these areas of learning are interconnected and through purposeful play, positive relationships and a balance of adult-led and child initiated learning, children make good progress from their starting points.

 At Camms we believe that the outdoors is essential for development in all areas of the curriculum.
 Therefore we often take the learning into the playground with a free-flow system which allows the children to learn in a way that suits them.

 We strive to develop positive relationships with our families and work together with them to ensure that each child reaches their full potential.

 To ensure that all children make good progress across all areas of the curriculum, ongoing assessment is integral to classroom practice.
 We use informal observations, small group activity and play based sessions to collect information about each child.
-Each child has a paper based 'learning journey' as well as an IT journal [evidence me] which allows us to collect photographs of those important steps each child makes and share with parents to celebrate at home.
+Each child has a 'learning journey' which allows us to collect those important steps each child makes and share with parents to celebrate at home.